Xuanzang: Kingdom of Udayana, Kashmira

 Heading north towards Kashmir, he arrived in the city of Pushkalavati, with many holy Buddhist sites.
 Xuanzang worshipped at these "great stupas and big monasteries".
 Thereafter he reached the country of Udayana, through which flowed the Subhavastu river (now called Swat river).
 It had 1400 monasteries of five early Buddhist schools (of 18 sub-traditions) – Sarvastivada, Mahāsāṃghika, Kasyapiya, Mahisasaka and Dharmagupta.
 These schools became unpopular, as the later form of Mahayana prospered.
 According to Xuanzang, these monasteries of early Buddhist schools are desolate and attract few monks.
 He then reached the city of Hi-lo and Manglaur.

 In all these places, he mentions how the Buddha lived here in one of his previous lives (Jataka legends) and illustrated compassion-strength through his actions.
 There is a Buddhist temple northeast of Manglaur with the Avalokitesvara Bodhusattva image, one is noted for "its miraculous manifestations".
 Crossing another 1000 li, he reached Darada valley – the old capital of Udayana, with a 100 feet golden wood statue of Maitreya Boddhisattva.
 This statue, states his travelogue, was built by an artist who went three times into heaven to see how he looks and then carve the realistic image of him on earth.

 Xuanzang arrived in Taxila, after crossing a river with "poisonous dragons and evil animals".
 There, he visited a major Buddhist monastery of the Sautrantika school.
 From there, after covering some 2200 li, he passed through the country of Simhapura (Kalabagh), of Urasa (now Hazara), and then into Kashmira.
 He was received by the king, and numerous monks from the Jayendra monastery.
 Kashmira is land with a very cold climate and is often calm without any wind.
 The region has lakes, grows plenty of flowers and fruit, saffron and medicinal herbs.
 Kashmira has over 100 monasteries and more than 5000 monks.
 The residents revere four large stupas that were built in ancient times by Ashoka.

-King Kanishika too built many Buddhist monasteries here.
+Emperor Kanishika too built many Buddhist monasteries here.
 He also had treatises with 960,000 words written on copper plates and had them stored in a newly built great stupa.
 The Kashmira region has numerous monks well versed with the Tripitaka, states Xuanzang.
 He stays in Kashmira for two years and studies the treatises with them.